 2- Dietary Fiber

 Boosting your fiber intake may not be news for you.
-As you might know, some forms of fiber can cause bloating and discomfort while others help speed things ups, soften the stool and bring about relief.
+As you might know, some forms of fiber can cause bloating and discomfort while others help speed things up, soften the stool and bring about relief.
+Let’s look at the different types and how they work.

 Soluble fiber helps our digestion by serving as a bulking and softening agent.
 It is soluble in water and holds onto water from within the stool so it can move through the intestines.
 Examples of soluble fiber that are often helpful are found in oats and many fresh, whole vegetables and fruits.

-Insoluble fiber is made softer inside GI tract, but it does not dissolve in water.
+Insoluble fiber is made softer inside the GI tract, but it does not dissolve in water.
 A helpful role it has is to add even more bulk to the stool so that the muscles along your GI tract can propel it toward its ultimate goal, your colon and ultimately, your commode.
+Somes foods high in insoluble fiber are nuts, beans, kale and quinoa.

-Our GI tract is loaded with a large variety of bacteria that is mostly helpful to our health.
+Our GI tract is naturally loaded with a large variety of bacteria that is mostly helpful to our health.
 Having a good balance of the beneficial bacteria helps to keep the harmful bacteria in check.
 When we eat good sources of probiotics like fermented foods, it helps keep a healthy balance of beneficial bacteria.
-In addition to helping the healthy bacteria thrive with probiotics, eating foods high in both soluble and insoluble fiber help provide it with nutrients.
+In addition to helping the healthy bacteria thrive with probiotics, eating foods high in both soluble and insoluble fiber help provide it our gut flora with valuable nutrients.

 As stated above, when you are active the muscles responsible for moving the contents of your GI tract forward contract more.
 If you want your GI motility to increase, boost your own movement.